 - Non-secular signalling – wearing and display of overtly religious symbols in secular contexts generally.

 - As well as the myriad of contextual variations; from lard-arsed chavs and gentlemen of a certain age wearing leggings and cycling shorts in public to olympic competitors in all manner of skimpy and skin-tight costumes.
 Too much information, about covers it.
-Conversely, this can’t be the first time I’ve admitted that I find the eyes-only forms of veil can be very sexy – a little information can carry a lot of meaning.
+Conversely, this can’t be the first time I’ve admitted that I find the eyes-only forms of veil can be very alluring – a little information can carry a lot of meaning.

-However, too far from “the norm” implies either a specific context or a specific statement being made, even if the statment is only one of careless ignorance.
+However, too far from “the norm” implies either a specific context or a specific statement being made, even if the statement is only one of careless ignorance.
 Freedom of expression is not absolute.
 Freedom of choice is never entirely free of cultural expectations.

 The recent French burkini ban enforcement on the beach in Nice shows how easily the law is made an ass by inappropriate bans.
 Interesting that the meme erupting from that outrage involves many surfing nuns, Victorian bathing costumes and other historical fascist skirt-length-measurers.